 - The heater should be turned off, with the pressure switch opened/

-- Make sure all drain plugs are open and stored until the pool is ready for use again.
+- Ensure all drain plugs are open and stored until the pool is ready for use.

 - Use a shop vacuum or leaf blower to blow out the heater.